What-Do-I-Know/ocp-mlkem-check/README.md

 This is a simple Go tool to check if the OCP API server supports ML-KEM.

 # Prerequisite:
-Use Go version 1.24+ since it requires ML-KEM support in Go.
-Tested with go version go1.24.4 on RHEL 10 If running with a self-signed certificate, you'll need to extract it: echo Q | openssl s_client -connect api.<cluster>:6443 -CAfile ./ca.crt
+Use Go version 1.25+ since it requires ML-KEM support in Go & support for `tls.ConnectionState.CurveID` support.
+Tested with go version go1.25.0 (from upstream) on RHEL 10
+If running with a self-signed certificate, you'll need to extract it: echo Q | openssl s_client -connect api.<cluster>:6443 -CAfile ./ca.crt